nbollis/mzLib/mzLib/CasanovoMapper/README.md

 Multiple matches are pipe-delimited (e.g., `P12345|Q67890`).

 ### 2. Filtered FASTA Files (Optional)
-Files with `_Matched.fasta` suffix containing only proteins with at least one matched peptide.
+Files with `_Matched.fasta` suffix (or `_TargetDecoy_Matched.fasta` when decoys are generated) containing only proteins with at least one matched peptide.
 This feature:
 - **Memory-efficient**: Streams through input FASTAs without loading entire files
 - **Standard format**: Writes sequences in 60-character lines
 - **I→L reversal**: Automatically reverses I→L replacement if it was applied during reading
 - **Per-database**: Creates one filtered FASTA per input database
+- **Target-decoy support**: When `--generate-decoys` is enabled, includes both target proteins and their corresponding decoys

 Disable with `--write-filtered-fasta false` if not needed.

+### 3. Decoy Generation (Optional)
+When `--generate-decoys` is enabled, the tool also:
+- **Generates decoy proteins** using the specified method (reverse, slide, or shuffle)
+- **Maps peptides to decoys** in addition to target proteins
+- **Annotates records** with decoy status in the `IsDecoy` field
+- **Includes decoys in FASTA output** with the specified prefix
+- **Supports multiple algorithms**: Choose from reverse (default), slide, or shuffle decoy generation

+The decoy generation uses the same proteolytic digestion parameters as target mapping.

 ## Performance Tips

 - **Workers**: Increase for more CPU cores (e.g., `--workers 20`)
 - **Chunk size**: Larger chunks (e.g., `2000-5000`) reduce overhead but use more memory
 - **Database order**: Place smaller/more likely databases first for faster early termination
+- **Decoy generation**: Adds computational overhead but provides valuable FDR estimation metrics

 ## Requirements